FAQs for web design, SEO, hosting, etc

 Even if your web designer insists that you do not need one, if you capture and process personal data it will be your responsibility to provide a privacy policy.

-What does minimum viable product or MVP mean? ⇨
+Minimum viable product - What does MVP mean? ⇨

-Some of functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and would not be ready for the target launch date.
+Some of the functionality, styling, sections, integration with other systems, etc., may all be required on completion, but those may take time and might not all be ready for the target launch date.

-So you get the project live sooner, discussions can be had to determine which features of the website are launch critical
+To enable you to get the project live sooner, discussions can be had to determine which features of the website are launch critical

 and therefore MUST be in place before the first version of the website can go live.

 Other features can therefore be assessed and prioritised, and the project can be broken into phases.
-These phases may or may not have critical dates to go live, but the MVP is the version of the website containing the features essential for the initial launch.
+These phases may or may not have critical dates to go live, but the MVP (Minimum Viable Product) is the version of the website containing the features essential for the initial launch.

 Budget management may also be a reason to split a web development project into phases, as this could not only spread the cost, but it could allow the first version of the website to start generating income whilst the overall project development continues.